 "When aid is not getting in, that's where we are most needed... that's where money becomes the fine line between life and death."

 During the temporary ceasefire earlier in the year, many DEC charities were able to replenish much-needed supplies such as food, medicine and essential hygiene items.
-Although these are now running dangerously low, they have helped to sustain some operations over the past weeks.
+Although these are now running dangerously low, they helped to sustain some operations over the past months.

 “The ceasefire period was very important, because we had a significant amount of supplies that have come into Gaza, which actually made it possible for people to survive for 60 days.
 If we did not have that ceasefire period, I don't think many people in Gaza would have lasted a couple of weeks.”